-This Red, White, and Blueberry Cake Roll from gluten-free baking superstar Kyra Bussanich is sure to be the fabulous finale to your 4th of July celebration.
+This Red, White, and Blueberry Cake Roll is a fabulous red, white and blue dessert from gluten-free baking superstar Kyra Bussanich.
+It's sure to be the fabulous finale to your Memorial Day or 4th of July celebration.

 This cake roll (or roulade, in French) is super simple, and still captures the fun and whimsy that 5-year-old me would look for at the picnic table.

 The magic is really in letting the assembled roll chill in the fridge.
-This lets the vanilla flavor become more pronounced, and also makes it easier to cut the cake.
+This lets the vanilla flavor become more pronounced.
+It also makes it easier to cut the cake.

-When Stephanie Kralevich from KPTV’s “More Good Day Oregon” asked me to demo a recipe suitable for the 4th of July, I knew that this would be perfect.
-We had a blast making, and then eating, this whole cake!
+When Stephanie Kralevich, from KPTV’s “More Good Day Oregon”, asked me to come up with a recipe suitable for the 4th of July, I knew that this would be perfect.
+We had a blast making (and then eating) this Red, White, and Blueberry Cake Roll!
 Luckily, it’s super simple to make another!

 for the cake: